MariAyanami/WA-SuperBot/CODE_OF_CONDUCT.md

 response to any behavior that they deem inappropriate, threatening, offensive, or harmful.

-Community leaders have the right a
+Community leaders have the right and responsibility to remove, edit, or reject comments, co